-- Exciting drive to the everest region
+- Exciting drive to the Everest region

-- Exit the everest region from the flight from Lukla
+- Exit the Everest region from the flight from Lukla

 Salleri To Everest Base Camp Trek Difficulty

-Salleri to EBC trek is considered as the physically challenging trek due to AMS, however trek from Salleri will acclimatize the body gradually.
+Salleri to EBC trek is considered as the physically challenging trek due to AMS, however, trek from Salleri will acclimatize the body gradually.
 Though trekking above 5000m is comparatively more difficult than low altitude treks.
 The difficulty of trek also depends upon the various factors like weather, temperature, fitness level, season of trekking, walking hours per day and many more.
 The trail will take you through a challenging bus drive.
 The route of the trek is well developed and well facilitated which helps to avoid the level of risk.
 Though the trail section between Nunthala and Chheplung is a bit rough and not maintained which could cause some stress on your knees.
-The ultimate achievement of the trek always helps to forget any difficulty and pain during the trek.
+The ultimate achievement of the trek always helps to forget any difficulty and pain.

-Food and Accomodation during trek
+Food and Accommodation during the trek

 Permits for trek for Salleri to EBC

 You don’t have to worry about the permits if you are trekking with the help of travel agencies as they will arrange all the permits for you but if you are trekking by yourself you need to arrange the permits.
 In the Everest region, you don’t have to take a TIMS (Trekkers Information Management Systems) card after 1st October 2018.
 The permits that you need to obtain for Salleri to Everest Base Camp are mentioned below: